22 ways to get involved in foster care and adoption

 4. Provide clothing — foster and adoptive families may not get much warning before receiving a child into their care.
 They need extra sets of clothing organized by gender, size, and season of year to provide for these children.
 Or provide gift cards so parents can purchase what’s needed most.

-5. Resource list — create a list of support groups, resources, counselors, therapists, and treatment centers for foster and adoptive families in your church or community.
+5. Resource list — create a list of support groups, resources, counsellors, therapists, and treatment centres for foster and adoptive families in your church or community.

 6. Help recruit foster and adoptive parents.

 7. Encourage local businesses to aid foster families — by offering discounts or free services.

 8. Host or support appreciation events — to celebrate the hard work and dedication of foster and adoptive parents with special banquets, picnics, evenings out, etc.

 9. Provide reduced-cost daycare — or participate in “mom’s day out” events through your church.

 10. Become a respite family — give foster and adoptive families a much-needed break by providing temporary care for their kids, which may involve overnight care.
 Being a respite provider may require some paperwork and additional training.

 11. Celebrate National Foster Care Month (October) and National Adoption Awareness Month (November) — children in foster care need someone to care for and nurture them because of the crisis their biological families are experiencing.
 Pray for these children, the families who are involved in respite and foster care, and for the social workers who give so muach time and energy for these kids.
 Encourage your church to talk about the need for more foster and adoptive families and how the church can and should be involved in the lives of these families.

 12. BE THERE! – just like any family, foster and adoptive families need someone to be there, to love and support them through this journey.
 It may be a new experience with unique and unexpected challenges and these families often feel alone.
 Be flexible, be consistent, be understanding and be committed.
 Ask the family what they need and ask often.